 7.2.4.A1 Subject to paragraph 7.1.10.3, where the STC Modification Panel deems it appropriate, it shall establish a Workgroup in accordance with sub-paragraph 7.2.4.2:

-7.2.4.A2 A Workgroup shall comprise at least three (3) persons [(who may be STC Modification Panel Members)] agreed by the STC Modification Panel provided there shall always be at least one member representing The Company, and at least two members representing other STC Parties (e.g. Onshore Transmission Owners and/or Offshore Transmission Owners) .
+7.2.4.A2 A Workgroup shall comprise at least three (3) persons [(who may be STC Modification Panel Members)] agreed by the STC Modification Panel provided there shall always be at least one member representing The Company, and at least two members representing other STC Parties (e.g. Onshore Transmission Owners Offshore Transmission Owners and Competitively Appointed Transmission Owners) .
 Employees of the same company, or of companies that are considered to be an Affiliate of each other, will be considered to be a single workgroup member for the purposes of fulfilling this minimum requirement.
 A representative of the Authority may attend any meeting of a Workgroup as an observer and may speak at such meeting.

 7.2.4.A2.1 A Workgroup in which a category of STC Parties is not represented may at any point be instructed by the Authority to either: